exercism/javascript/concepts/null-undefined/about.md

 `undefined` appears in different contexts.

-- If a variable is declared, it is `undefined` initially.
+- If a variable is declared without a value (initialization), it is `undefined`.
 - If you try to access a value for a non-existing key in an object, you get `undefined`.
 - If a function does not return a value, the result is `undefined`.
+- If an argument is not passed to a function, it is `undefined`, unless that argument has a default value.

 ```javascript
 let name;